Team-Atelier/Project-Atelier/README.md

 ## Project Overview

-Project Atelier serves as a sophisticated, client-oriented retail web portal designed to enhance the online shopping experience.
-At the heart of Atelier is an array of features tailored to provide users with comprehensive product insights and interactive elements, fostering an engaging and informative shopping journey.
-Key features include:
+Project Atelier is a sophisticated, client-oriented eCommerce portal designed to enhance the online shopping experience.
+At the heart of Atelier are features tailored towards comprehensive product insights and interactions.
+Fostering an engaging and shopping experience are:
- - Product Detail Page: A central hub for product exploration, featuring a dynamic image gallery, detailed product information, a versatile style selector, and an option to add products to the shopping cart, ensuring a seamless decision-making process for the user.
+- The Product Detail Page: A central hub that ensures a seamless decision-making process for the user, featuring a dynamic image gallery, detailed product information, a style selector, and an option to add products to the shopping cart
- - Ratings and Reviews Module: This module empowers users to browse through existing reviews and submit their own, providing valuable insights and feedback on products.
+- Related Items and User Outfit: Enhancing further product discovery, this module presents users with two curated sets of products: one showcasing items similar to the currently viewed product, and another allowing users to create and manage a list of favorites for easy comparison and revisit
- - Related Items and Comparison: Enhancing product discovery, this module presents users with two curated sets of related products: one showcasing items similar to the currently viewed product for further exploration, and another allowing users to create and manage a custom list of favorites for easy comparison and revisit.
+- The Ratings and Reviews Module: This module empowers users to browse through existing reviews and submit their own, providing valuable insights and feedback on products

 ### Built With